Shagshag/prestashop-documentation/CartCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Cart.php line 2464
+* This method is defined in [classes/Cart.php line 2464](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Cart.php#2464)

 #### Arguments